-In order to insure compliance with the Title VI Program and to accomplish the goal of providing efficient and effective service to the residents of Napa County, NVTA updated the agency's series of service standards that provide a framework for service allocation as well as measures to continually examine public transit service to ensure that they meet efficiency and effectiveness standards in accordance with stated objectives as part of the Chapter 3 of the agency's Napa County Short Range Transit Plan (FY 2016-2026) (Appendix 4).
+In order to insure compliance with the Title VI Program and to accomplish the goal of providing efficient and effective service to the residents of Napa County, NVTA last updated the agency's series of service standards that provide a framework for service allocation as well as measures to continually examine public transit service to ensure that they meet efficiency and effectiveness standards in accordance with stated objectives as part of the Chapter 3 of the agency's Napa County Short Range Transit Plan (FY 2016-2026) (Appendix 4).
+NVTA will complete an update to the Short Range Transit Plan in 2020.